openservicebrokerapi/servicebroker/spec.md

 The `extension_api` MUST include a URI to an OpenAPI 3.0+ document that the Platform can use to determine the new endpoint(s), parameter(s), authentication mechanism and server URL.
 The new APIs are extensions to the Open Service Broker API.
-As such they are indended to be invokved by the Platform on behalf of its clients.
+As such they are indended to be invoked by the Platform on behalf of its clients.

 Extension API endpoints MAY be executed on a remote server, however the OpenAPI